Evidence Submission Information

 Physical Evidence Handbook and Guidelines

 The WSCLB has published the 8th Edition of the Physical Evidence Handbook on the public side of WILEnet.
-Additionally, the WSCLB has put together a more condensed Evidence Submission Guidelines as well as references for Evidence Do's and Dont's, DNA Analysis and Controlled Substance.
+Additionally, the WSCLB has put together more condensed references for Evidence Do's and Dont's, DNA Analysis, Latent Print and Controlled Substance.

 As of September 1, 2013 the WSCLB will no longer provide the service of questioned documents and handwriting analysis.
 For more information see this announcement.